thomashaw/SecGen/modules/generators/structured_content/hackerbot_config/dead_analysis/templates/dead_investigation.md

 Within Autopsy, ==view the /var/log/boot.log file==.
 At the top of this file Syslog reports starting at August 10 at 13:33:57.

-==LogBook Question: Given what we have learned about this system during timeline analysis, what is suspicious about Syslog restarting on August 10th?
+==Log Book Question: Given what we have learned about this system during timeline analysis, what is suspicious about Syslog restarting on August 10th?
 Was the system actually restarted at that time?==

 Note that according to the log, Apache fails to restart.
 Why can't Apache restart?
 Do you think the attacker intended to do this?